Combining Probabilistic Forecasts of Intermittent Demand: Probabilistic forecast combination in intermittent demand

 Another weighting scheme is based on historical performance, represented by logarithmic scores in this study.
 We calculate the combining weights as follows:

-where ${\rm logscore}_i$ gives the average logarithmic scores for the $i$th individual forecast during the past $h$ periods, $f_{\text{comb}}(y_{t+h}|I_t)$ represents the combined PMF forecasts, and $w_{T+h|T,i}$ calculates the combining weights for the $i$-th individual forecast.
+where ${\rm logscore}_i$ gives the average logarithmic scores for the $i$th individual forecast during the past $h$ periods, $f_{\text{comb}}^{(t+h)}(y|I_t)$ represents the combined probability mass function (PMF) forecasts, and $w_{T+h|T,i}$ calculates the combining weights for the $i$-th individual forecast.